akkartik/mu/vocabulary.md

 the real screen on the computer or a fake screen for tests.

 The real screen on the Mu computer can currently display only ASCII characters, though it's easy to import more of the font.
-There is only one font.
-All graphemes are 8 pixels wide and 16 pixels tall.
-These constraints only apply to the real screen.
+There is only one font, and it's mostly fixed-width, with graphemes being either 8 or 16 pixels wide.

 - `draw-grapheme`: draws a single grapheme at a given coordinate, with given foreground and background colors.